 Born in the early 1980s, and raised by evangelical Christians.
 Matt was inspired as a kid by toys, packaging art, the practical effects seen in films from the 1970s to 1990s, and the dinosaur art of Mark “Crash” McCreery.
 Going on to fall in love with everything heavy metal and underground in his teens and 20s; as he slowly drifted away from religion.

-Today, roughly 15 years into his artistic career, Matt continues to create – With fans all over the world and a new art retrospective tome in the works from lauded underground publisher Hollow Press.
+Today, roughly 15 years into his artistic career, Matt continues to create – With fans all over the world and his art regularly appearing in galleries, and on releases from American / Australian avant garde street wear brand, Brain Dead.
+With a career retrospective tome of Matt’s work coming soon from lauded underground publisher Hollow Press.

-Wanting to get to know him better, we sent him some questions to answerer over email.
+Wanting to get to know him better, we sent Matt some questions to answerer over email.

 Take a dip into his world, below…